GMOD/Apollo/docs/Configure.md

     }
 ```

-#### Logging
+### Logging configuration

-To over-ride the default logging you'll most like start out by copying the log4j section in [Config.groovy](https://github.com/GMOD/Apollo/blob/master/grails-app/conf/Config.groovy) into ```apollo-config.groovy``` and making modifications.
+To over-ride the default logging, you can look at the logging configurations from [Config.groovy](https://github.com/GMOD/Apollo/blob/master/grails-app/conf/Config.groovy) and override or modify them in `apollo-config.groovy`.

 ```
 log4j.main = {